neuroidss/Singularity-Agent-Factory/README.md

 ## Core Concept

-The system is built around a "prime directive": **Always Take Action**.
-The agent must respond to every user request with one of three actions:
+The system is built around a powerful feedback loop where the agent's capabilities are constantly expanding and refining based on user interaction.
+The agent's ability to self-improve is not an abstract concept but a concrete capability provided by two fundamental, unchangeable meta-tools:

-1.  **EXECUTE:** If a suitable tool exists to fulfill the request, execute it.
+1.  **`Tool Creator`:** The agent's ability to create entirely new capabilities from scratch.
-2.  **CREATE:** If no suitable tool exists, create a new one.
+2.  **`Tool Improver`:** The agent's ability to modify, fix, or enhance its existing tools.

-3.  **IMPROVE:** If the request is ambiguous or an existing tool can be enhanced, improve it.
+These two tools form the foundation of the agent's evolutionary path.
+For any given task, the agent makes a clear, explicit choice: use an existing tool, create a new one with `Tool Creator`, or refine an existing one with `Tool Improver`.

-This creates a powerful feedback loop where the agent's capabilities are constantly expanding and refining based on user interaction.
+To ensure this cycle of self-improvement is never broken, the agent's core logic is designed to understand that the abilities to **CREATE** and **IMPROVE** are fundamental.
+The `Tool Creator` and `Tool Improver` are not just other tools in the list; they are permanent fixtures of the agent's capabilities, ensuring it is always ready to learn and evolve.

 ## How It Works: The Agent Lifecycle